 15.6 The XpertHR Core Product(s) may contain links to external sites.
 XpertHR is not responsible for and has no control over the content of such sites and, to the extent permissible by law, disclaims all responsibility and liability in relation to information available on such sites or accessible from the XpertHR Core Product(s) via hypertext links.

 16.1 The term of an order will commence on the Start Date.

-16.2 Except to the extent stated otherwise in an Order Proposal, each order shall renew automatically for further periods of the term stated in the Order Proposal (and if that doesn’t state a term for periods of twelve (12) months) unless either party provides the other party with a written notice no fewer than fourteen (14) calendar days’ in advance of the expiry to cancel the renewal.
+16.2 Except to the extent stated otherwise in an Order Proposal, each order shall renew automatically for further periods of the term stated in the Order Proposal (and if that doesn’t state a term for periods of twelve (12) months) unless either party provides the other party with a written notice no fewer than thirty (30) calendar days in advance of the expiry to cancel the renewal.

 16.3 The fees due for each renewal term shall be assessed at the then current prices for the XpertHR Core Product(s) ordered.